East Side Airlines Terminal: Design and operations

-Bus service from the East Side Airline Terminal to Newark Airport was discontinued when the West Side Airlines Terminal opened in 1955.
+Bus service from the East Side Airlines Terminal to Newark Airport was discontinued when the West Side Airlines Terminal opened in 1955.
 The location of the new terminal on the West Side near the Lincoln Tunnel eliminated the need for buses to travel crosstown on 42nd Street and shortened the travel time from 40 minutes to 21 minutes.
-In 1960, National Airlines began a trial of using a "baggage express" system in which passengers traveling from Miami to New York International Airport could check their baggage through to the East Side Airline Terminal and did not have to claim their baggage at the airport before boarding buses to Manhattan.
-At that time, 30 percent of the passengers traveling on the flights from Miami were using buses to the East Side Airline Terminal.
-The through baggage service was never permanently implemented at the East Side Airline Terminal or any other remote airport terminals due to technical problems.
+In 1960, National Airlines began a trial of using a "baggage express" system in which passengers traveling from Miami to New York International Airport could check their baggage through to the East Side Airlines Terminal and did not have to claim their baggage at the airport before boarding buses to Manhattan.
+At that time, 30 percent of the passengers traveling on the flights from Miami were using buses to the East Side Airlines Terminal.
+The through baggage service was never permanently implemented at the East Side Airlines Terminal or any other remote airport terminals due to technical problems.

+In the late 1960s, the Port of New York Authority had proposed enlarging the East Side Airlines Terminal by decking over First Avenue and extending the facility to the East River.
+The plan arose as a result of a feasibility study that the Port of New York Authority had been working on with the TBTA and city to construct a 2,000-space parking garage with a rooftop heliport located on the blocks to the east of the terminal.
+The combined heliport and parking facility was never built because a practicable means to finance the project could not be identified.